 Even though the pre-approval is not 100% conclusive, it is enough to allow the sellers to know that you are able to afford the home.
 More importantly, it allows you to know what you can or cannot afford.
 For example, the lender may pre-approve you for a purchase up to $400,000.
 You know that you’re safe looking at townhouses priced in the mid-$300,000 range, but you can forget the ones that go for $450,000.

 The third element of an offer is the initial deposit.
 By tradition and unwritten convention the amount is $1,000.
 This is NOT an application fee or a fee for my services.
-You will never pay me or RE/MAX Greater Princeton one penny for any advice or services we offer you.
+You will never pay me or RE/MAX one penny for any advice or services we offer you.
 This check represents the first $1,000 of the payment you will eventually make on the home, and is given as a “good faith” gesture to prove that you are serious about making the offer.
-The check will be made out to RE/MAX Greater Princeton, and by law it has to be deposited in the company’s account within five business days.
-If the transaction moves forward, the money may be transferred to your attorney or the seller’s attorney to hold in their trust accounts.
-If the transaction falls apart, you can get the money back as a check from RE/MAX Greater Princeton.
+The check will be made out to your attorney, and by law it has to be deposited in the law firm’s trust account within five business days.
+If the transaction falls apart, you can get the money back as a check from your attorney once the necessary “kill” letter is signed by both your and the seller’s attorneys.

 There is other paperwork that you will have to review and sign as you begin the offer process.
 Much of it is either required by law or by our office to inform you of your rights and options as a buyer.
 You will get copies of everything you’ve read and signed for your files.